bajpaianurag/VIB_and_Attention_Mechanisms_for_Inverse_Design_of_High-Hardness_MMGs/README.md

 The MD module lives in `md/md_codes/`.
 It includes:
 - A LAMMPS input generator (`script.py`) driven by `comp.csv`
 - Post‑processing scripts for RDF, pair RDF, coordination number, bond statistics, and Voronoi analysis
+- Final atomic configurations of the five alloys post-quenching and equilibrium

 ### Read the MD module documentation